bughunter7/bughunter7/README.md

 - 🔭 I’m currently working as QA Engineer
-- 🌱 I’m currently learning and exploriring upcoming things about automation testing
+- 🌱 I’m currently learning and exploring upcoming things about Automation Testing
 - 💬 Ask me about Testing or any Tech Related stuff
 - ⚡ Fun fact: ...I love Bugs only in Websites :)